MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/uapmanifestschema/element-com-exe-toolboxbitmap32.md

 ms.assetid: 04d8934f-e032-4b10-b119-343c07364163
 title: com:ToolboxBitmap32 (in ExeServer/Class)
-description: Identifies the module name and resource ID for a 16 x 16 bitmap to use for the face of a toolbar or toolbox button.
+description: Identifies the module name and resource ID for a 16 x 16 bitmap to use for the face of a toolbar or toolbox button (in ExeServer/Class).

 ms.date: 03/29/2017
 ms.topic: reference